purduehackers/organize/directory/community-manager.md

 - Regularly chat in the community, get to know others, & make new folks feel welcome.
 - Facilitate asynchronous community events, such as coworking calls.
 - Write a new code of conduct, publish it on our website, and surface it to community members.
+- Help organically improve the gender balance of the community.
 - Design a robust onboarding flow for new members that makes them feel welcome, helps them meet new people, and surfaces interesting ongoing conversations.

 While your main focus will be the community, you are encouraged to wear many hats & contribute to any other part of Purdue Hackers if you feel inspired to do so.